maexx393/infusion-protocol/fusion-extension/cross-chain/ALGORAND_INTEGRATION_COMPLETE.md

 ### 🚀 **What We Accomplished**

 1. **✅ Complete Algorand Infrastructure**
-   - Created dedicated `evm-algorand` module following the same pattern as NEAR integration
+   - Created dedicated `algorand` module following the same pattern as NEAR integration
    - Implemented PyTeal smart contracts for escrow, solver, and pool functionality
    - Set up AlgoKit configuration for fast development and deployment
    - Created comprehensive TypeScript utilities for Algorand integration